Cool Roofs provide financial and environmental benefits and long-lasting protection from the weather.

 However, many people would argue that cool roofs are only for Sun-belt states, and that black roofs are better for northern states.
 This is completely wrong.
 Lets review the differences of Cool (white) roofs and black roofs in terms of energy savings and heat gain in the summer vs. heat loss in the winter.

-Energy Costs Calculation.
+Energy Costs Calculation

-Heat gain through the roofing surface: As you can see from the chart above, on an 85 degree F day, IB cool white roof will only gain 6 degrees or about 8% whereas black surface roof such as rubber roof or rolled asphalt or tar roof will gain 87 degrees (!) or more than double in temperature to a total of 172 F. If you get down on your knees, you will actually get skin burns.Imagine all this heat entering inside your home or place of business…
+Heat gain through the roofing surface: As you can see from the chart above, on an 85 degree F day, an IB cool white roof will only gain 6 degrees or about 8%, whereas a black surface roof, such as EPDM rubber or rolled asphalt or a tar roof will gain 87 degrees (!) or more than double in temperature, for a total of 172 F. If you get down on your knees, you will actually get skin burns.
+Imagine all this heat entering inside your home or place of business…

 Calculation metrics:

 - Solar Reflectance: 85 for IB Roof and 6 for Black EPDM.
-Although IB’s reflectance is 87% the calculator will not let us use more than 85, and since with dust accumulation on the roof, reflectance drops, it is safe to use this number.
+Although IB’s reflectance is 87% the calculator will not let us use more than 85, and since with dust accumulation on the roof reflectance drops, it is safe to use this number.

 - Infrared (thermal) Emittance: 88 for IB Roof and 86 for Black EPDM.